chevere/docs/architecture/standard/testing.md

 ## Configuration

-Configuration for PHPUnit can be found at `phpunit.xml`.
-The configuration at `phpunit-report.xml` does testing with code coverage.
+* Configuration for PHPUnit can be found at [phpunit.xml](https://github.com/chevere/chevere/blob/main/phpunit.xml).
+* Use configuration at [phpunit-report.xml](https://github.com/chevere/chevere/blob/main/phpunit-report.xml) for testing with code coverage.

 ## Running tests